How is my Specops Password Policy configuration?

 If your policy is not listed above, ensure that in Group Policy Management the GPO that has Specops Password Settings is still there, and that User Settings for that GPO are enabled.
 If your GPO exists, but the User Settings are disabled, they will not show up here as Specops Password Policy is user settings based.
 They will need to be enabled.

 - From there, we can select the policy(shown in green), and look at a summary of settings.
-You can also click on Edit selected GPO to make changes to your Specops Password Policy.
+You can also click on Edit Policy to make changes to your Specops Password Policy.

 Check that our Specops Password Policy is assigned to our users